-It’s an odd idea about profit that was fabulously popular in the Roman era.
+It’s an odd notion of profit that was fabulously popular in the Roman era.
 It assumes business deals involve two sides–a winner and a loser.
 You can find examples of merchants being seen as crooks all over the Bible, as well as in contemporary Roman writers such as Pliny the Younger.
 If you made a profit on a deal it was because you cheated someone.
 Adam Smith‘s labor theory of value, the notion that objects gain value through exchange and work, is seventeen centuries in the future.

-Still, there are people in the world today who hold this ancient if irrational prejudice.
+Weirdly, there are people in the world today who hold this ancient if irrational prejudice.
 One of them is the current occupant of 1600 Pennsylvania Avenue in Washington, D.C.